AiAutomatrix/CogmoraLabs/Auth_And_Security_Rules.md

 -   `/users/{userId}`
     -   This document stores the user's core profile information (email, display name, etc.).
 The `{userId}` is the user's actual `uid` from Firebase Authentication.
-    -   **Subcollections**: All of the user's paper trading data is stored in subcollections *within* this document.
+    -   **Subcollections**: All of the user's paper trading data is stored in subcollections *within* a special `paperTradingContext` path.
-        -   `/users/{userId}/paperTradingContext/main`: A special document holding the main trading state like balance and automation settings.
+        -   `/users/{userId}/paperTradingContext/main`: This is the **Account Metrics Document**.
+It holds the user's main trading state like `balance`, `automationConfig`, and `aiSettings`.
+It is the source of truth for all top-level account data.
         -   `/users/{userId}/paperTradingContext/main/openPositions/{positionId}`: A collection of the user's open trades.
         -   `/users/{userId}/paperTradingContext/main/watchlist/{symbol}`: A collection for their watchlist items.
         -   `/users/{userId}/paperTradingContext/main/tradeHistory/{tradeId}`: A log of all their past trades.